catherineluse/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/creating-credentials/index.md

 weight: 1
 ---

-This section describes how to create a vSphere username and password that you can provide to Rancher as a cloud credential, which will allow Rancher to provision resources in vSphere.
+This section describes how to create a vSphere username and password.
+You will need to provide these vSphere credentials to Rancher as a cloud credential, which allows Rancher to provision resources in vSphere.
+Thes which will allow Rancher to provision resources in vSphere.

 The following steps create a role with the required privileges and then assign it to a new user in the vSphere console: